HansKindberg/DotNet-Solution-Templates/Tests/Integration-tests/DotNetNew/Resources/React-Duende-ExtraLarge/DirectTemplateProcessingAndKubernetesImageRegistry/ReadMe.md

 - Bff, https://localhost:5001
 - Spa, https://localhost:5000

 For development there is a launch profile named "Bff-Spa" that starts both the projects.
-The "Bff-Spa" launch profile is saved in a file named "Launch-profiles.slnLaunch".
+The "Bff-Spa" launch profile is saved in the Name-._76ff7a7e-._db48-._4849-._bc2c-._2790d679ce88.slnLaunch file.

 ### 1.2 Bff